 11. They Can Be Adventurous Given The Chance

-Owners who allow their Maine Coons outside will probably have experienced their cat not coming home at the expected time at least once.
+People who allow Maine Coons outside will probably have experienced their cat not coming home at the expected time at least once.
 Maine Coons are nosey do love a little adventure.
 They can’t resist the call of an open door to a shed, garage or outbuilding.
-Our white Maine Coon had a favorite garage which he got shit in on numerous occasions.
+Our white Maine Coon had a favorite garage which he got shut inside of on numerous occasions.

 12. They Are Never Aloof